TobbeCarlsson/Simple-Calculator/README.md

 # Simple-Calculator
-A simple calculator that is modular and easily expandable
+A simple calculator with lazy evaluation that is modular and easily expandable

 The calculator can easily be tested by compiling 'calculator.py' in a terminal supporting python with the command: